12 Good manners all kids should learn starting from age 2!

 Ask nicely if you need something

-What other good manners would you add to the list?
+What other good manners for kids would you add to the list?